Things to do on the Isle of Wight with kids

 Isle of Wight Steam Train

-Everyone loves a ride on a steam train right?
-This delightful heritage railway passes through island countryside from Havenstreet to Wootton station and at just over five miles in length, this is a great way to see the island.
-The steam trains are beautifully restored and kept in pristine condition for island visitors.
-There’s a museum and a gorgeous woodland walk at Havenstreet so why not make a day of it!
-Take a look a their website for further details and how to book tickets.
-Isle of Wight Steam Railway.
+Everyone loves a ride on a steam train, right?
+This delightful heritage railway passes through the countryside between Havenstreet and Wootton station, and at just over 5 miles in length, it is a great way to see the Island.
+The steam trains are beautifully restored and kept in pristine condition for Island visitors.
+There’s a museum and a gorgeous woodland walk at Havenstreet, so why not make a day of it!
+Take a look at their website for further details and how to book tickets.

 Brading Roman Villa

-1n 1880, a retired army captain John Thorp and local farmer William Munns uncovered the Bacchus mosaic leading to the discovery of the villa and a fascinating collection of artefacts, which includes 700 Roman coins found in a ceramic pot near Brightstone in 2011.
-The current building protects the villa from the weather and here you an learn the fascinating history of the villa, who lived there and the myths and legends surrounding the ruins.
-With exhibitions, family events and a cinema, the whole family will enjoy spending time here and a café offers the perfect opportunity for a holiday treat.
-Take a look at their website for detail and tickets here; Brading Roman Villa.
+In 1880, a retired army captain, John Thorp, and local farmer William Munns uncovered the Bacchus mosaic, leading to the discovery of the Roman Villa and a fascinating collection of artefacts, which includes 700 Roman coins found in a ceramic pot near Brightstone in 2011.
+The current building protects the villa from the weather, and here you can learn the fascinating history of the villa, who lived there, and the myths and legends surrounding the ruins.
+With exhibitions, family events, and a cinema, the whole family will enjoy spending time here, while the café offers the perfect opportunity for a holiday treat.